 As a result, manufacturers are finding ways to pack increasingly impressive technology into a laptop case.
 And in some cases those gaming laptops are looking slim enough that you may not even recognize them for what they are.

-For example, I recently reviewed the ASUS ROG Zephyrus.
-This is a gaming laptop with a 15.6-inch Full HD screen with advanced display tech like 120Hz refresh rate and G-Sync.
-It has a 7th generation quad-core Intel Core i7 CPU at 2.8GHz, 16GB of fast DDR4 RAM, 512GB of SSD storage and an Nvidia GeForce GTX 1080 video card with 8GB of DDR5 RAM.
-Its keyboard is full sized, with programmable backlighting and N-key rollover.
-And it’s loaded with ports, including USB-C.
+An early example of this is the ASUS ROG Zephyrus I reviewed in 2018.
+This was a gaming laptop with a 15.6-inch Full HD screen with advanced display tech like 120Hz refresh rate and G-Sync.
+It was equipped with a 7th generation quad-core Intel Core i7 CPU, 16GB of fast DDR4 RAM, 512GB of SSD storage and an NVIDIA GeForce GTX 1080 video card with 8GB of DDR5 RAM.
+Its keyboard was full-sized, with programmable backlighting and N-key rollover.
+And it was loaded with ports, including USB-C.

 Sounds like an impressive gaming laptop, right?
-More than enough horsepower on tap for VR and PC gaming with all the settings on Ultra.
-But it’s also just 17.9 mm at its thickest point and weighs only 2.2 kg.
+But it was also just 17.9 mm at its thickest point and weighed only 2.2 kg.

-In other words, this mobile rig has specs that would put many desktop gaming PCs to shame, but it’s also left the world of “boat anchor” gaming laptops in the past …
+In other words, this mobile rig had specs that would put many desktop gaming PCs of that time to shame, but it also left the world of “boat anchor” gaming laptops in the past …

 Whatever your priorities might be, the fact that there is a legitimate choice between a traditional desktop computer or a laptop built for gaming means that PC gamers in general are the winners here.